ramblingjoint/ramblingjoint/_posts/2017-11-10-020-serial-killer-night-stalker.md

 ---
 layout: post
-title:  "Serial Killer Files: The Night Stalker"
+title:  "Serial Killer Files Part 1: The Night Stalker"
 excerpt: "Richard Ramirez was a serial killer who terrorized LA in the 80's"
 summary: "We talk about Richard Ramirez, The Night Stalker"
 episode: "020"